cameronapak/anchor_uco/content/events/2019-03-01-empowered-anchor-womens-retreat.md

 what: >-
   Known, Accepted, Free!
 Come join us for a weekend away filled with fun, community, real talks about struggles women face in our culture, encountering Jesus, and being empowered to live boldly!
-Cost $25 all meals included. $10 deposit to reserve your spot sign up below-check conferences and retreats
+Cost $25 all meals included.
+Sign up to reserve your spot- sign up below-check conferences and retreats
 ctaMessage: link
 ---